-- 1. From the MMC, click File Sharing, Services for UNIX, Server for NFS.
-Click the Logging tab - 2.
+- 1. Use Terminal Services to access the MMC, click File Sharing, Services for UNIX, Server for NFS.
+Click the Logging tab. - 2.
 To log selected event types, click the check box for "Log events in this file" on the screen. - 3.
 Enter a filename or use the default filename provided (rootdrive\SFU\log\nfssvr.log) and log file size (7-MB default).
 The default log file is created when the changes are applied.